webgpu-native/webgpu-headers/doc/articles/Surfaces.md

 ## Surface Configuration {#Surface-Configuration}

 Before it can use it for rendering, the application must configure the surface.
-The configuration is the second step of the negotiation and done after analyzing the results of `::wgpuSurfaceGetCapabilities` and contains the following kinds of parameters:
+The configuration is the second step of the negotiation, done after analyzing the results of `::wgpuSurfaceGetCapabilities`.
+It contains the following kinds of parameters:

  - The @ref WGPUDevice that will be used to render to the surface.
  - Parameters for the textures returned by `::wgpuSurfaceGetCurrentTexture`.
- - Both a @ref WGPUPresentMode and a @ref WGPUCompositeAlphaMode parameters for how and when the surface will be presented to the user.
+ - @ref WGPUPresentMode and @ref WGPUCompositeAlphaMode parameters for how and when the surface will be presented to the user.

 This is an example of how to configure a @ref WGPUSurface: